jutsuai/jutsu-docs/private-docs/architecture.md

 - Supports conversation grouping.
 - Manages conversation workflows.

-#### Analytics Subsystem
-Captures events and usage data across the platform to monitor interactions and performance.

-- Collects and stores analytics data.
-- Provides reporting and insights.
-- Supports monitoring and alerting based on defined metrics.

-#### File Management Subsystem
+### File Management
 Handles the storage and management of multi-modal content linked to conversations and agents.

 - Manages file upload, storage, and retrieval.
 - Links files to conversations and agents.
 - Integrates with the RAG Pipeline for ingestion of file content.

-### RAG Pipeline & API
+### RAG Pipeline

-The Retrieval-Augmented Generation (RAG) Pipeline and API handle all operations related to retrieval-augmented generation.
+The Retrieval-Augmented Generation (RAG) Pipeline handles all operations related to retrieval-augmented generation.
 This component integrates with vector databases and processes vectorized data to enhance the generation of AI responses.

 - Manages the vectorized representations of data (files, conversations, etc.).
 - Performs efficient retrieval operations to augment AI response generation.
 - Integrates with embedding models to generate and update vector representations.
 - Provides APIs for querying and managing vectors.

-### Integrations API
+### Integrations

-The Integrations API serves as the interface and registry for tools, enabling agents to perform specific tasks or access external services.
+Serves as the interface and registry for tools, enabling agents to perform specific tasks or access external services.

 - Manages the registry of available tools.
 - Provides interfaces for agents to invoke and interact with tools.
 - Handles the execution of tool operations and returns results to agents.
 - Supports integration with external services and APIs.

+### Analytics
+Captures events and usage data across the platform to monitor interactions and performance.

+- Collects and stores analytics data.
+- Provides reporting and insights.
+- Supports monitoring and alerting based on defined metrics.

 ## Database Overview